-Unlike many trench collapses, workers were able to clear enough debris from around the victim, allowing him to breath as rescue crews extricated him from the dirt-filled trench.
+Unlike many trench collapses, workers were able to clear enough debris from around the victim, allowing him to breathe as rescue crews extricated him from the dirt-filled trench.

 OSHA makes a habit of cracking down on job site conditions that have the most potential to harm workers.
 Although falls kill more construction workers than any other type of construction-related accident, trench fatalities more than doubled from 2015 to 2016, according to OSHA.
 That's in large part due to the nature of trenches, as one cubic yard of dirt can weigh up to 3,000 pounds.

 The uptick in trench cave-ins could be the result of a lack of worker training, corner-cutting on the part of contractors or their supervisors to meet a schedule, or a safety culture that neglects worker wellbeing, William Motherway, president of New York operations at insurance and risk management firm Conner Strong & Buckelew, told Construction Dive last month.

 To raise the stakes for such negligence, officials have thrown the book at violators both criminally and through the assessment of huge penalties.
 In April, OSHA cited Massachusetts contractor Atlantic Drain Service Co. with 18 safety violations and fined the company $1,475,813 after two workers were killed in an October 2016 trench collapse.
 The company and its owner, Kevin Otto, were charged with two counts of manslaughter.